eagronin/mushroom-classification-prepare/README.md

 This section will address the issue of missing values, convert the categorical features to dummies and then reduce the dimensionality of the feature sapace to two principal compoenents.

+The description and extraction of the mushroom dataset are described in the [previous section](https://eagronin.github.io/mushroom-classification-acquire).

+The analysis based on the processed data is described in the [next section](https://eagronin.github.io/mushroom-classification-analyze).

 Missing values in the mushroom dataset are identified as '?'.
 Only one variable (stalk-root) appears to contain missing values.
 The following code outputs summary statistics for the imported data: